 - Issues related to technical compatibility

-Business operations are also affected and that is why vast majority of data migration tasks are scheduled during weekends or offline hours.
+Business operations are also affected and that is why the vast majority of data migration tasks are scheduled during weekends or offline hours.
 This leaves a relatively negative influence on the IT staff morale, causing staff overtime and putting business operations at stake especially if it gets difficult to bring back the system online.

 Moreover, deployment delay of new storage facilities raises its effective cost, which the company has to amortize in addition to the cost of old hardware.
-Besides, old hardware require more hands-on maintenance, has lower performance and is prone to frequent failures.
+Besides, old hardware requires more hands-on maintenance, has lower performance and is prone to frequent failures.

 The only way you can simplify the process is by adhering to a set of practices.
 These include evaluating, analyzing, cleaning, and organizing before proceeding to combination and reconciliation.

-The importance of data in its truest form has grown over the recent years.
+The importance of data in its truest form has grown over recent years.
 Along with that, the need of data verification and validation has also become essential.
 There can be multiple data channels from where data can be transferred.
-What you need to consider is which of these data would actually be effective when implemented for business purpose.
+What you need to consider is which of these data would actually be effective when implemented for business purposes.
 Let us look into some of these practices —

 - Evaluating data complexity